-- derivative financial instruments fair value; - reverse repos amortised cost; - financial assets sold under repurchase agreements amortised cost; and - amounts due from or due to HKSCC and brokerage clients amortised cost.
+- derivative financial instruments fair value; - advances to other financial institutions amortised cost; - balances with banks and other financial institutions amortised cost; and - amounts due from or due to HKSCC and brokerage clients amortised cost.

 The amounts which have been offset against the related recognised financial assets and financial liabilities in the Group's statements of financial position or subject to enforceable master netting arrangements or similar agreements are measured on the same basis as the recognised financial assets and financial liabilities.